actions/setup-go/README.md

 This action sets up a go environment for use in actions by:

-- optionally downloading and caching a version of Go by version and adding to PATH
+- Optionally downloading and caching a version of Go by version and adding to `PATH`.
-- registering problem matchers for error output
+- Registering problem matchers for error output.

 # V3

 The V3 edition of the action offers:

 - Adds `GOBIN` to the `PATH`
-- Proxy Support
+- Proxy support
-- `stable` input
 - Check latest version
-- Bug Fixes (including issues around version matching and semver)
+- Bug fixes (including issues around version matching and semver)

 The action will first check the local cache for a version match.
 If a version is not found locally, it will pull it from the `main` branch of the [go-versions](https://github.com/actions/go-versions/blob/main/versions-manifest.json) repository.
 On miss or failure, it will fall back to downloading directly from [go dist](https://storage.googleapis.com/golang).
 To change the default behavior, please use the [check-latest input](#check-latest-version).

 Matching by [semver spec](https://github.com/npm/node-semver):

 ```yaml
 steps:
   - uses: actions/checkout@v3